leobeosab/RyanWise.Me/jekyll/_drafts/2018-12-17-pavlov-vr-explots.markdown

 ---

 # Intro
 [Pavlov VR](https://store.steampowered.com/app/555160/Pavlov_VR/) is a popular CS:GO like VR shooter, fast paced and fun.
 Currently it's one of the most popular VR shooters on Steam.
 That being said as far as I have been able to tell it has little to no anti-cheat.
 Which means no SBD, no defense for dll injection or modifying memory while the game is running.
-So for educational purposes I will be showing you how to do two little hacks that work in every game mode and server.
+So for educational purposes I will be showing you how to do two little "hacks" that work in every game mode and server.
 (Do not hack in online games, I am not responsible for you getting banned plus cheating is for losers)
+This is a result of me just playing around and I reported this issue to the developer.

 ### Bottomless clip hack

 You're going to need [Cheat Engine](https://www.cheatengine.org) installed for this.
-If you aren't familiar with Cheat Engine it's basically a memory scanning and debugging tool, not exactly user friendly but it's powerful.
+If you aren't familiar with Cheat Engine it's basically a memory scanning and debugging tool.

 Start up Pavlov.
 Once it starts open Cheat Engine and attach it to the Pavlov.exe process.
 Walk over to the table in the spawn room and pick up your chosen gun and load it.
 Next switch over to Cheat Engine and hit new scan / first scan with a type of "Unknown initial value".